- Theodore Roosevelt Lake to Lone Pine Saddle

 All year.
 Snow can be present at higher elevations after winter storms and lower elevations can be quite warm in summer

-Water can be found at Roosevelt Lake and sometimes at Shake Spring and Pigeon Spring.
+Water can be found at Roosevelt Lake and usually at Shake Spring and Pigeon Spring.
+Check the online Arizona Trail Water Report for current information at https://aztrail.org/explore/water-sources/.

 - All water along this passage should be purified prior to use.